mmarcon/jquery-on-demand/README.md

 	})();

 ## Tools
 The **[tools](https://github.com/mmarcon/jquery-on-demand/tree/master/tools)** directory included a nice building script (requires Node.js) that creates the `*-ondemand.js` files and related loading functions from a properly annotated JavaScript file.
-The tool is still in early stage and needs to be improved and become smarted but it gets the job done.
+The tool is still in early stage and needs to be improved and become smarter but it gets the job done.

 ## Examples